benz1221/pi-node-instruction/Openning-ports.md

 # Highlevel

-The ports need to be opened on your router.
+The ports need to be opened on your router as well as your Firewall.